sne-syn/basic-blog/src/markdown-pages/article.md

 They are used to contain user's preferences, shopping cart list by adding items code.
 So when the client clicks on PROCEED TO CHECKOUT - the server receives a complete list of item.
 Count unique site's visitors.

 Third-part cookies - is a cookie from a different site than the main page that is being fetched.
 Blocking these cookies helps to prevent tracking across Web sites.

+Cashing

+Reading from a disk the information is a slow procces.
+There is a way to optimize it by using cashing mecanism.